dart-lang/site-www/src/overview.md

 With sound null safety, Dart can protect you from null exceptions at runtime through static code analysis.
-Unlike many other null-safe languages, when Dart determines that a variable can't be null, that variable can never be null.
+Unlike many other null-safe languages, when Dart determines that a variable is non-nullable, that variable can never be null.
-If you inspect your running code in the debugger, you see that runtime retains this non-nullability; hence _sound_ null safety.
+If you inspect your running code in the debugger, you see that non-nullability is retained at runtime; hence _sound_ null safety.

 The following code sample showcases several Dart language features, including libraries, async calls, nullable and non-nullable types,